xano-inc/js-sdk/README.md

 # Xano JavaScript SDK

-The Xano JavaScript SDK is built in pure TypeScript with no external dependencies.
-Under the hood the SDK uses [fetch](https://caniuse.com/fetch) which is supported by all modern browsers
+The Xano JavaScript SDK is built in pure TypeScript.
+Under the hood the SDK uses [Axios](https://github.com/axios/axios) which is not only supported by all modern browsers but allows us to be compatible with NodeJS as well.

 [![npm version](https://img.shields.io/npm/v/@xano/js-sdk.svg?style=flat-square)](https://www.npmjs.com/package/@xano/js-sdk)